r06921039/Interactive-Lab-Hub/Lab 4/README.md

 **a. document the material prototype.** Include candidates that were considered even if they were set aside later.

+Various methods could be used to build this prototype including glass, cardboard, and paper.

 **b. explain the selection.**

+- **Glass** Using glass to build the device would be really cool but would take too much cost and time.
+- **Cardboard** Using cardboard is the most reasonable way to make it since it is reliable and won't take too much time and effort.
+- **Paper** Using paper is the easiest way to do it but not reliable.

 ### Part 2.

 Following exploration and reflection from Part 1, complete the "looks like," "works like" and "acts like" prototypes for your design.

 Reiterating:

+### Looks like:

+### Works like:

+### Acts like:

 ### Deliverables for this lab are:
 1. Sketches/photos of device designs
 1. "Looks like" prototypes: show us what how the device should look, feel, sit, weigh, etc.